At 22, I received my first managerial position and struggled within the first few months.

 Don’t sleep on your alone time.

 As an introvert, you thrive when you're able to work alone.
 This not only makes you happy, but if you're like me, it gives you energy because there are no distractions or people to throw your vibes off.
 If you're getting ready to enter a meeting or a networking event with your team, make sure that you take advantage of your alone time so that you can recharge.
-When you're energized and have had time to take care of you, you're more likely to better engage with others.
+When you're energized and have had time to take care of yourself, you're more likely to better engage with others.

 Always be prepared.

-Oftentimes in team meetings, if you're an introvert, you may opt-in for quietly taking notes instead of engaging in the conversation.
+Oftentimes in team meetings, if you're an introvert, you may opt in for quietly taking notes instead of engaging in the conversation.
 If so, try getting the meeting agenda ahead of time and practicing what you want to contribute prior to the meeting.
 By being aware of what's going to be discussed and practicing what you're going to say, it'll make you more confident once the time to speak is here.

 Take advantage of 1:1s.